javiationboy/data/README.md

 - When making a PR, use /custom-data/airlines.json to propose your changes
 - Other files in data are auto-generated
+- Trying to make VA to show on VR via remarks?
+Add it to custom-data, or to https://gng.aero-nav.com/AERONAV/icao_fhairlines

 Data updates within 7 days after merge.